About Us

 Kelly Spieker

-Program & Events Manager, Gazette Charities Foundation
+Program & Events Manager

 A proud Colorado native and graduate of Pikes Peak State College, Kelly has always had a passion for storytelling and communication.
 She began her professional journey at The Gazette in sales, where she quickly distinguished herself with drive and determination.
 However, as she navigated the corporate landscape, she discovered a true passion for marketing and event-planning.

 In 2022, Kelly took a brief hiatus from The Gazette to lend her talents to the National Alliance on Mental Illness (NAMI) Colorado Springs, an experience that further enriched her professional and personal growth.
 While at NAMI Colorado Springs, she worked tirelessly to raise awareness and support for mental health, a cause she feels deeply passionate about.
+She returned to The Gazette and Gazette Charities Foundation in February 2024.

 Empty Stocking Fund Advisory Board Members